10 Ways to Build Rapport with People

 Here are 10 tips to help you get in sync with others and build rapport:

 1. Be approachable.
 In person, carry yourself in such a way that is easy-going, friendly, and confident.
 When you’re online, have a welcoming and intriguing profile.
-Use an avatar of your smiling face 🙂
+Use a picture of your smiling face 🙂

-2. Ask good questions.
+2. Ask quality questions.
 People love to talk about themselves.
 Asking questions and paying attention to the answers helps you learn more about the other person and shows that you have a genuine interest in them.
-The key is in your follow-up.
+The fortune is in the follow-up.
 This is how they’ll know you are truly catching their details.

 3. Use their name.
 In person, the sweetest sound to anyone is the sound of their own name.
 Sprinkle it into a conversation.
 Online, using Twitter as an example, if the person’s name is not in their handle, click on their profile and get their name.
 It will take only a few seconds but sends that wonderful message of, “I care; I took the time to find out.”

 4. Understand that you can still have rapport with someone even though you disagree.
 If you don’t see eye-to-eye, you can be respectful and appreciate differing opinions.
 Communication and relationships are based on compromise.
 With both in person and online communication, you don’t have to agree.
 A simple acknowledgement is usually sufficient—and appreciated.

 5. Stay upbeat.
 No one likes to be around a complaining, negative victim.
 It’s awfully difficult to connect and engage with people who are leaking poison.
 Be known for your positive attitude and willingness to help others (yes, even strangers).
 Remember, easy-going and approachable.